sharidale/car-sales-analysis/README.md

 # Car Sales Advertisements Analysis #

-This GitHub project provides an interactive web application for analyzing car sale advertisements.
+This GitHub project provides an interactive web application for analyzing car sales advertisements.
 The application uses Pandas, Streamlit and Plotly Express to visualize the datasets, including vehicle prices, model years, conditions, manufacturers, fuel types, odometer readings, transmission types, and more.

 ## How to Launch the Project Locally ##